Table of Contents

 - Additional documentation and related links;

-Should you have any question or want to share any feedback, you are invited to submitted it by adding a comment on Joinup.
+Should you have any question or want to share any feedback, please submit it as a comment on Joinup.

 The main focus of the CPSV-AP version 1.00 was the description of public services and business events on the Points of Single Contact which each Member State had to implement in the context of the Services Directive (2006/123/EC).

-Throughout 2016, the scope of the data model was extended to cover any type of public services.
-This work focused ultimately on improving and harmonising the provision of information about public services on established eGovernment portals, taking into account the user-centric perspective, i.e. citizens and businesses.
+In 2016, the scope of the data model was progressively extended to cover any type of public services.
+This work focused ultimately on improving and harmonising the provision of information about public services on established eGovernment portals, adopting a user-centric perspective focusing on citizens and businesses.

 Version 2.0 has been reviewed by the Working Groups Members, leading to the publication of CPSV-AP v2.1.
 The update finds its motivation in the experience of implementing version 2.0 of the CPSV-AP by different MSs and stakeholders and consequent requests received from them, such as the addition of the concept of catalogue to cover the metadata of the origin of the sources of those public service descriptions that are collected into a common database (decentralised approach).